-Gardening with Less Water offers simple, inexpensive, low-tech techniques for watering your garden much more efficiently — using up to 90 percent less water for the same results.
+Gardening with Less Water (Storey Publishing, 2015) offers simple, inexpensive, low-tech techniques for watering your garden much more efficiently — using up to 90 percent less water for the same results.
 With illustrated step-by-step instructions, David Bainbridge shows you how to install buried clay pots and pipes, wicking systems, and other porous containers that deliver water directly to a plant’s roots with little to no evaporation

 Water-wise gardening can reduce water demand and improve growth and yield of crops, the beauty of flowers and shrubs, and the health of the soil and landscape.
 Most of us are using much more water than we need, and we can all make dramatic changes in our gardens, yards, or farms that will make a difference.
 Cutting water use 50 percent can be relatively easy, but it’s possible to go much further.
 You may find your savings increase each year as you develop your skills and understanding of super-efficient irrigation and water-wise gardening.
 Many agriculture extension groups, garden associations, water agencies, and sustainable farming groups offer classes or online materials.
 Some cities and states are now offering financial incentives as well.

 Keep in mind that gardening is also about climate and microclimate.
 What works in the low desert around Yuma, Arizona, may not work as well in Las Vegas, Santa Fe, or Atlanta.
 Read with a careful eye, and look for specific information for where you live.
 Learn from your neighbors, and take classes offered by local experts.
 Even if they are not familiar with super-efficient irrigation systems, they should be able to help with advice on soils, composting, crop varieties, planting, pest control, and crop timing.